 Citizenship is offered at KS3 to all students within the School and is taught on a regular basis as part of the PSHE/Citizenship Department.
 It is also taught at KS4 to students as one of the five core subjects on our Higher Curriculum Pathway.

-Teaching is provided on a regular basis by PSHE/Citizenship Tutors and based within the PSHE classroom on the first floor.
+Teaching is provided on a regular basis by PSHE/Citizenship Tutors.
 Lessons and teaching are delivered through; teacher explanation and talks, directed reading or study, research, online videos, class debate/discussion

 other interactive student activities.
 We also invite external speakers in and offer relevant trips eg. the Houses of Parliament or the Supreme Court.
 The overall aim is to provide a stimulating and varied approach to the subject.